 Klara Marosszeky has been involved in the Australian Hemp industry since 1999 in both farming and construction research.
 She has successfully run agronomic trials on dryland as well as irrigated farms in a number of regions of NSW.
 Her research at the Australian Centre for Construction Innovation at UNSW between 2000 and 2006, led to the development of a low embodied energy Hemp lime building material for the Australian market.
 Klara trains Builders, Owner Builders and Building Designers in hemp construction and design.

 With a background in land management and in the education sector, Klara has also worked as a consultant to NSW State and Regional Devt on a number of successful projects with Aboriginal communities.
 Between 2011 and 2014 she was Project Manager Ecological Sustainability Initiatives for North Coast TAFE.
-She is Secretary of the Northern Rivers Hemp Association and was the Founding President of the Australian Industrial Hemp Alliance.
+Klara was the Founding President of the Australian Industrial Hemp Alliance (AIHA) and the company remains a member of both the AIHA and the Industrial Hemp Council of Australia.

 Dick Clarke is an Accredited Building Designer with over 35 years experience, focusing exclusively on ecologically sustainable and culturally appropriate buildings, as well as sustainable design in vehicles and vessels, and has received many Design Awards.